-The Academy can report that it's five year budget plan is healthy and, due to its continuing LA requested expansion, each year reports a surplus balance that will add to the Academy's current reserves.
+The Academy can report that it's five year budget plan (prior to the reported Support Staff Pay Agreement) is healthy and, due to its continuing LA requested expansion, each year reports a surplus balance that will add to the Academy's current reserves.
+These Reserves are set to undergo an thorough examination to ensure that the Academy is able to meet it's commitments regarding the Support Pay Review.